 I’m a proud mama, and am happy to say that my little prodigy does good work.
-Her sweet piece is available for purchase in my shop.
+Likewise, her sweet piece is available for purchase in my shop.
 (SOLD)

 Isn’t it fun what a little paint can do?
 Check out what she found yesterday for her next project below.

 Additionally, we’d love it if you would pin and share to inspire others to see the beauty in worn out vintage pieces.

 True story: We are headed out to run our errands and it is trash day.
 As I was telling my kids to keep their eyes open for a score, we pass by a house and my daughter said, “Mama, there’s one!”
 Lo, and behold, there is this sweet piece for her to work on next.
 She’s got my eye, I tell ya!

 UPDATE: You can see how we whipped it into shape HERE.
 It will surprise you!